 Has the animal got legs?
 Has it got wings?
 Has it got a shell?
-NO YES NO YES Has it got more Are the antennae than 8 legs? feathered?
+NO YES NO YES Use the simple key Has it got more Are the antennae on the right to sort than 8 legs? feathered? out the organisms.
 YES NO YES NO

-· Have scales and dry skin Cold blooded Reptiles • Lays eggs in water Has scales and wet skin.
-Three main body parts Amphibians 6 legs Arthropods Mitochondria · Warm blooded Birds · Gives birth to live young · Feeds its young milk WILF: Use a key to identify an animal or plant • Two main body parts Fish 8 legs Arthropods · Cold blooded Insects Lays eggs in water • Doesn't have scales Warm blooded Spiders Lays eggs with hard shells Has feathers
+Match the description with the Class of animal Cold blooded Mammals Lay eggs with soft shells · Have scales and dry skin · Cold blooded Reptiles Lays eggs in water Has scales and wet skin Three main body parts Amphibians 6 legs Arthropods · Warm blooded Birds · Gives birth to live young · Feeds its young milk • Two main body parts Fish 8 legs Arthropods · Cold blooded Insects Lays eggs in water • Doesn't have scales Warm blooded Spiders Lays eggs with hard shells Has feathers